Detecting active L\'evy particles using differential dynamic microscopy: The intermediate scattering function of active L evy particles

 \subsection{Mean-squared displacement of ALPs}

 Eq.~\eqref{eqn_fks_alp_simplest} allows us to calculate the exact mean squared displacement of the simplest ALPs.
-Conditioned that the time $t=0$ is arbitrary in a stable trajectory of a particle, the Laplace transform of the MSD of any spatial coordinate is related to the ISF via
+Assuming that the time $t=0$ is arbitrary in a steady trajectory of a particle, the Laplace transform of the MSD of any spatial coordinate is related to the ISF via

 Substituting Eq.~\eqref{eqn_fks_alp_simplest}, direct calculation gives

 Its inverse Laplace transform can be calculated as